 For newcomers to the world of crypto, the simplest method is to leave crypto stored with a trusted exchange or custodian.

-When you buy crypto through an exchange, such as Gemini or Coinbase, your crypto is automatically stored with that exchange.
+When you buy crypto through an exchange, your crypto is automatically stored with that exchange.

 Technically speaking, this means that the exchange keeps your private keys.